santtun1/Crowd-funding/README.md

 Project Motivation

-This project was created as part of the Winter Project event by AASF IIITM.
-We aimed to develop a real-world solution for transparent and efficient crowdfunding.
-The idea stemmed from the ROTARACT CLUB at IIITM, which needed a reliable web application to manage donations for charitable campaigns.
+This project was created as part of edunet virtual internship.
+We aimed to develop a real-world solution for transparent and efficient crowdfunding. .
 Our goal was to create an intuitive, user-friendly platform that ensures transparency and security in transactions.

 Deployment